leesharkey/jekyll-now/about.md

 The name of the blog, Meta-wondering, is a nodd to Richard Feynman's well known poem.

 > ...
-Out of the cradle
+> Out of the cradle
-onto dry land
+> onto dry land
-here it is
+> here it is
-standing:
+> standing:
-atoms with consciousness;
+> atoms with consciousness;
-matter with curiosity.
+> matter with curiosity.
+>
 > Stands at the sea,
-wonders at wondering: I
+> wonders at wondering: I
-a universe of atoms
+> a universe of atoms
-an atom in the Universe.
+> an atom in the Universe.

 ### Contact me

-My gmail is leedsharkey.
+Links in footer